gillesbertaux/bootsy/readme.md

 	* js : This folder has IE7,8,9 js browser fixes, and Jquery files (1.9.1 & the latest).

 - index.html with a proper HTML5 structure.
+- projectLaunch.md that contains all the command lines to initialize a project using mostly Yeoman.

 ### Pitch